carrieprice78/website/content/guides/searching-for-evidence/b-for-brainstorm.md

 ### Keyword Generation Tips

 * If looking for prevention, you will also need to look for causation.
-* Review [MeSH](https://www.ncbi.nlm.nih.gov/mesh/) or other database controlled vocabularies to find related terms
+* Review [MeSH](https://www.ncbi.nlm.nih.gov/mesh/) or other database controlled vocabularies to find related terms.
-* Look at relevant articles on your topic to find potential keywords
+* Look at relevant articles on your topic to find potential keywords.
-* Browse a dictionary, thesaurus, or encyclopedia
+* Browse a dictionary, thesaurus, or encyclopedia.

 ### Using Keywords